 In the League campaign, each team will play every other team in their division twice, one match at home and the other away.
 Each division (usually) has 16 teams so each team will play 30 league games during the season.
-All players must be registered with the League (for one team only) but there is no limit to the number of players that a team can have registered.
-Teams may be single-sex or mixed, but players must be over 16 years of age in order to register and play in the League.
+All players must be registered with the League (for one team only) and there is no limit to the number of players that a team can have registered.
+Teams may be single-sex or mixed, but players must be over 16 years of age in order to play in the League.

 League matches are played with 8 players per team over 8 legs.
 At the start of the match the captain from each side lists the names of 8 players down each side of a scoreboard.
 Traditionally the home team is on the left hand side of the board and although captains may toss a coin to decide which team bowls first, generally play commences "as the board" - i.e. the first player (setter) of the home side bowls first, followed by the setter of the away side.